-The Commission held 10 Project Meetings and five Commission Meetings during the 2011-12 financial year.
-These meetings were primarily devoted to discussing the progress of the Commission's references on the Review of Coronial Practice in Western Australia, the Community Protection (Offender Reporting) Act 2004, Complaints Against Judiciary and Representative Proceedings.
+The Commission held nine Project Meeting, four Commission Meetings and one meeting with the Attorney General during the 2012-13 financial year.
+These meetings were primarily devoted to discussing the progress of the Commission's references on Complaints Against Judiciary and Representative Proceedings.